Ian Khama: Political career

-Following the victory of the Botswana Democratic Party (BDP) in the general election of October 1999, Khama remained Vice-President as well as Minister of Presidential Affairs and Public Administration.
+Following the victory of the Botswana Democratic Party (BDP) in the general election of October 1999, Khama remained vice-president as well as Minister of Presidential Affairs and Public Administration.
 Mogae granted Khama a one-year leave later in the year, a decision that the opposition Botswana Congress Party and the Botswana Council of Non-Governmental Organizations sharply criticized.
 Khama's leave became effective on 1 January 2000.
-He returned to his duties as Vice-President on 1 September 2000, although he was replaced as Minister of Presidential Affairs and Public Administration at that time.
+He returned to his duties as vice-president on 1 September 2000, although he was replaced as Minister of Presidential Affairs and Public Administration at that time.

-Khama, already a member of the BDP Central Committee, was elected as Chairman of the BDP on 22 July 2003 at a party congress; he defeated the previous Chairman, Ponatshego Kedikilwe, receiving 512 votes against 219 for Kedikilwe.
-Khama had been backed for the post by President Mogae, paving the way for Khama to eventually succeed Mogae as President.
+Khama, already a member of the BDP Central Committee, was elected as Chairman of the BDP on 22 July 2003 at a party congress; he defeated the previous chairman, Ponatshego Kedikilwe, receiving 512 votes against 219 for Kedikilwe.
+Khama had been backed for the post by President Mogae, paving the way for Khama to eventually succeed Mogae as president.

-In 2007, Khama appeared on British television in the BBC's Top Gear motoring programme, meeting the presenters as they prepared to cross the Makgadikgadi Pan in northern Botswana by car.
+In 2007, Khama appeared on British television in the BBC's Top Gear motoring programme, meeting the presenters as they prepared to cross the Makgadikgadi Pan in northern Botswana by car for the Top Gear: Botswana Special.

-In April 2022, Ian Khama was summoned by the justice of his country.
-The former head of state is accused, among other things, of illegal possession of a firearm.
-The case dates back to 2016.

-In December 2022, a warrant for Khama's arrest was given for illegal possession of firearms.
-The warrant was given after he did not appear to the court summonings earlier in the year.

 Presidency

 Interim term, 2008–2009

-Mogae stepped down, as he had long said he would do, on 1 April 2008; Khama succeeded him as President.
+Mogae stepped down, as he had long said he would do, on 1 April 2008; Khama succeeded him as president.
 At his swearing-in ceremony in Gaborone, Khama said that there would be continuity in policy and no "radical changes", although he said that "a change in style and special emphasis on a number of issues" might be evident, and he emphasized his commitment to democracy.
-He immediately undertook a major cabinet reshuffle, and he appointed Mompati Merafhe, who had been Foreign Minister, as the new Vice-President.
-Upon becoming President, Khama left his post as Chairman of the BDP; Daniel Kwelagobe was chosen to replace him.
-Khama was not elected to the presidency for his first year in office, being appointed due to his position as Vice President.
+He immediately undertook a major cabinet reshuffle, and he appointed Mompati Merafhe, who had been Foreign Minister, as the new vice-president.
+Upon becoming president, Khama left his post as Chairman of the BDP; Daniel Kwelagobe was chosen to replace him.
+Khama was not elected to the presidency for his first year in office, being appointed due to his position as vice president.
 Some political commentators such as Kenneth Good see as a flaw in the electoral system in Botswana.